Tomahawk64/File-sharing-application/README.md

 Copy
 Edit
 python app.py
-The API will be available at http://localhost:5000.
+The API will now be running at http://localhost:5000.

 API Endpoints
 1. POST /signup